strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.19-to-beta.20.md

 ### Export model metadatas

-First of create a export.js file at the root of your project with the following content:
+First create a `export.js` file at the root of your project with the following content:

 ```js
 const fs = require('fs');